Yevgeny Streltsov

-Research and Pedagogical Contributions
+Yevgeny Lvovych Streltsov (Євген Львович Стрельцов) is a Ukrainian scholar of law.

+Academic career

-Streltsov graduated the Odessa State University named after I.I.
-Mechnikov (currently – Odessa National University named after I.I.Mechnikov), Law Faculty and is a post graduate student of the Kharkiv Law Institute (1976–1980) receiving PhD Degree (Candidate of Law Sciences) (1981), title of an associate professor (1985).
-In 1989-92 he was a doctoral researcher at the Yaroslav Mudryi National Law University receiving a doctorate degree (Doctor of Law Sciences) (1992) and title of a professor (1995).
-In 2007-09 Streltsov also was a doctoral researcher of the Ukrainian Academy of Theology receiving a Doctor of Theology (2010).
+Streltsov graduated from the faculty of law at Odesa University, was a post graduate student of the Yaroslav Mudryi National Law University (1976–1980), where he received a PhD Degree in 1981, and became an associate professor in 1985.
+In 1989-92 he was a doctoral researcher at the Yaroslav Mudryi National Law University receiving a doctorate degree in the science of law (1992) and title of a professor (1995).
+In 2007-09 Streltsov also was a doctoral researcher of the Ukrainian Academy of Theology, receiving a Doctor of Theology (2010).
 In 2010 he was admitted as Corresponding Member to the National Academy of Legal Sciences of Ukraine.

-Streltsov is an author of some 300 scientific works devoted to general and specific problems of law, including 9 monographs (5 of which are individually written and 4 is a collective work) and 15 different manuals and courses of lectures (part of them were published abroad).
-He gained an award for his book Economic Crimes: Domestic and International Aspects (Foreword by Prof. Jess Maghan, USA) and was recognized as an “important and solid research” at the 3rd Ukrainian contest for the best legal publication.
-His book Economic Crimes is kept in the US Congress Library.
-Streltsov was named five times as one of the best authors of publications in the field of law in Ukraine.
+Streltsov is the author of some 300 scientific works devoted to general and specific problems of law, including 5 monographs, including his book Economic Crimes: Domestic and International Aspects (foreword by Prof. Jess Maghan).

-Under his supervision there were defended 29 theses for a candidate’s of juridical sciences degree (PhD theses).

-Scientific and Organizational Contributions
+Scholarly contributions

 Streltsov is a founder and a leader of the scientific school (sector) Basic Institutions and Trends of the Development of Legislation in the Area of Criminal Law.
 He was a member of editorial boards for three Ukrainian and one foreign professional journals.